 There needs to be good lighting in the room and the background should be plain.
 Ensure your voice does not echo and choose a seat and table/desk that you will be comfortable at for the duration of the interview.

 To avoid being distracted, you can have a ‘do not disturb’ sign on the door and personally inform others around you of what you are doing.
 You can lock the door and turn your phone or tablet off to not have the temptation of looking at any notifications.

 Managing your time with pre-recorded questions is key.
 There might be a timer in a corner of your screen for each question and task.
 Video interviews often allow for more flexibility as you are speaking to someone through audio or video.
 Practising your answers using STAR and having a timer can be useful.

 You want to show confidence when interviewing.
 You can do this through smiling, maintaining eye contact and displaying a range of open body language.
 This can help you to build rapport with the interviewer(s).

-Whether you are hearing / reading pre-recorded questions or listening to someone ask you a question via Skype, give yourself time to understand the question.
+Whether you are hearing/reading pre-recorded questions or listening to someone ask you a question via Skype, Zoom or Teams, give yourself time to understand the question.
 It can help to read the question a couple of times or process it for a few seconds.
 You need to identify what the interviewer(s) have asked and what they are looking for.
 You will then be able to recall your most suitable examples.